 “In the filing cabinet.”

-“Ok mum, prepare it.
+“Ok Mum, prepare it.
 I’ll bring him out.”

 I rejoined my dad in the bar to outline our deception only to discover El Rubio deep in conversation with Rupert.
 By the expressions on both their faces, they seemed to have discovered mutual interests and were talking animatedly.
 El Rubio glanced up and came over.